No te vayas sin conocer la historia Suscribete

 ❓ Frequently Asked Questions

-The Gold Museum is open from Tuesday to Saturday from 9:00 a.m. to 6:00 p.m., and on Sundays and public holidays from 10:00 a.m. to 6:00 p.m.
+The Gold Museum is open Tuesday to Saturday from 9:00 a.m. to 6:00 p.m., and on Sundays and public holidays from 10:00 a.m. to 6:00 p.m.
 It is closed on Mondays.
 I recommend always checking the official website for any unexpected changes in opening hours or special closures.
-You can find more information on its official website: Gold Museum Opening Hours.
+You can find more information on its official website: Gold Museum Hours.

 I’ve heard it’s sometimes free.
-How much is admission to the Gold Museum and when can I visit at no cost?
+How much is admission to the Gold Museum, and when can I visit at no cost?

 The Gold Museum houses the largest collection of pre-Hispanic metalwork in the world, with more than 34,000 gold and tumbaga pieces, and nearly 25,000 ceramic, stone, textile, and shell objects.
 It is an invaluable testimony to Colombia’s Indigenous cultures before the arrival of Europeans, offering a unique window into their worldviews, technologies, and social organization.
 It represents a fundamental part of the nation’s cultural identity and heritage.

-What is the best time to visit the Gold Museum and avoid the crowds?
+When is the best time to visit the Gold Museum and avoid the crowds?

 I have reduced mobility.
-Is the Gold Museum wheelchair accessible or does it offer special facilities?
+Is the Gold Museum wheelchair accessible, or does it offer special facilities?

 Yes, the Gold Museum is designed to be accessible.
-It has ramps and elevators to make it easier to move between the different floors and exhibition galleries, allowing visitors with reduced mobility to fully enjoy the experience.
+It has ramps and elevators to make it easier to move between the different floors and exhibition rooms, allowing visitors with reduced mobility to fully enjoy the experience.
 If you have any specific needs, it is always a good idea to contact them in advance to confirm: Phone: +57 (601) 343 2222.

 Do you have any practical tips to help me make the most of my visit?